ELIZA'S CROSS CANADA LOVE TOUR

 “What would you do if you were suddenly homeless, jobless and mom-less all at the same time?
 Looking for actual plans as well as humorous suggestions as either would brighten my day.”

-Aside from the recommendations to adopt a pet ferret or purchase a monocle, almost everyone told me to come and visit them.
+Aside from the recommendations to adopt a pet ferret and purchase a monocle, almost everyone told me to come and visit them.

 When my mom was in the hospital, she often felt guilty for having to turn down people’s requests to come and visit her.
 She was exhausted and unable to predict how she might feel on any given day.
 In an effort to calm her worries I would tell her she didn’t have to spend any energy worrying about whether she could say yes to every visit because if things “went south” I would go on a “farewell tour” and visit everyone to thank them for the love in person.
 It was slightly morbid, but dark humour becomes a comfort when every day feels like a mini horror movie, and I do believe it comforted her slightly too.